james-alvey-42/DistNuAndPtolemy/README.md

 ## File Structure

+**/analysis/**

+*ptolemy_analysis.py* - main analysis framework for extracting the Ptolemy sensitivity, can be run directly and asks the user for a choice of exposure, neutrino mass ordering, tritium mass etc. Saves results to a designated file which is readable by plotting utils.

+*nu_clustering.py* - main file for computing the clustering factor within the linear regime given a choice of distribution function and neutrino mass

 **/class_files/**

 *background.c* - modified version of the corresponding source file in the class cosmological code.
 Contains implementation of a FD, as well as a Gaussian distribution (with an optional additional FD component) as specified by the ncdm_parameters (Neff, ystar, sigma, T_FD, gauss).